icdevs/Icdevs_mainsite/_posts/2022-09-14-Metacalls - Motoko.md

 Unfortunately, at the moment, the protocol does not allow a canister to relay calls to other canisters using a derived identity.
 As a result, the calls generated with these t-ecdsa keys will need to be relayed to the IC.

-Currently, you will need to provide a way to download the transactions so that a program can relay them to the IC using dfx, quill, or some other kind of IC client.

-Once outgoing HTTP requests are turned on(the api is already available) you will need to submit the payload to the IC for submission.
+Outgoing HTTP requests are turned on(the api is already available) you will need to submit the payload to the IC for submission.

 Warning: When you submit something to the IC for an outgoing http request it may be submitted multiple times.
 Please confirm with DFINITY that idempotency is supported by the replica.